 I make muffins, dressings, and granola in triple and quadruple batches, usually, and I almost always make either a double batch of soup or just a really big recipe (new soup coming tomorrow!).
 Soup leftovers are lifesavers, I’m telling you.

 I make other things in double, too, but for whatever reason soup is more like the loaves and fishes than other dishes.
 It just stretches, without seeming like I’m in the kitchen all day or spending an arm and a leg on ingredients.
 (Like making 5 pounds of homemade chicken nuggets all at once and freezing them for lunches.
 Sure, it saves time, but you feel like you need to take out a loan to buy organic chicken breasts and it takes forever to get them all through the egging-breading system!)

 Did you grab this soup cookbook yet?
 I made one soup already last week and have two more planned for this week.
 I loooooove soup!
-The 60% off launch sale is ONLY available through February 4th, so time is running short.
-It will still be a great book at $9.97…but a great deal is so much better.
-It comes with a free printable “chicken stock cheat sheet” when you buy here at KS.
+This is a great, great book at $9.97.
+It comes with a free printable, “chicken stock cheat sheet,” when you buy here at KS.

 Bottom line: making food in bulk saves time getting out ingredients, time doing dishes, and really helps make real food possible and also fast when you reap the benefits of your bulk cooking – that’s REAL convenience food, folks, when you gave yourself the gift of planning ahead!

 I feel like I’ve shared this tip a zillion times, but hopefully it’s a new idea for someone out there.
 Whenever I can, I try to use a dish, appliance or utensil, at least twice before adding to to Mt.
 Dishes.